AviatrixSystems/Docs/HowTos/customize_aws_iam_policy.rst

 -----------------------------------------

 The policy can be modified to limit running gateways on certain VPCs only.
-In the following examples, we limit the role to launch Aviatrix Gateway on AWS account 177688881379, region us-west-2, and vpc-873db7e2 and vpc-fda23c98.
-Note, we can use wildcard “*” to replace region, account number, or VPC ID.
+In the following examples, we limit the role to launch an Aviatrix Gateway on AWS account 177688881379, region us-west-2, and vpc-873db7e2 and vpc-fda23c98.
+Note: we can use wildcard “*” to replace region, account number, or VPC ID.
 ::